dieterich-lab/DCC/README.rst

   $ STAR --runThreadN 10   --genomeDir <genome directory>  --outSAMtype BAM Unsorted  --genomeLoad LoadAndKeep   --readFilesIn Sample1_1.fastq.gz  SamplePairedRead_2.fastq.gz   --readFilesCommand zcat   --outFileNamePrefix <sample prefix> --outReadsUnmapped Fastx  --outSJfilterOverhangMin 15 15 15 15 --alignSJoverhangMin 15 --alignSJDBoverhangMin 15 --seedSearchStartLmax 30  --outFilterMultimapNmax 20   --outFilterScoreMin 1   --outFilterMatchNmin 1   --outFilterMismatchNmax 2  --chimSegmentMin 15    --chimScoreMin 15   --chimScoreSeparation 10  --chimJunctionOverhangMin 15

-b.
-(Skip when you have single end data).
+* (Skip when you have single end data).
 Mates separate mapping.
 Be careful that, what you define as first mate (mate1) should also appears the first in the joined mapping.
 In this case, SamplePairedRead_1.fastq.gz is the first mate which come first.

 .. code-block:: bash